fabiotripodi10/projects/README.md

 ## Master's Thesis

 **Title:** *Copula-Gated Pairs Trading: Unsupervised Pairs Selection and Regime-Shift Control with CUSUM*
-- Developed in collaboration with an external tutor from Barclays.
+- Developed in collaboration with an external tutor from Barclays Bank.
 - Focused on a novel Pairs Trading framework applied to the most capitalized NASDAQ companies.
 - Methodology highlights:
   - Candidate pairs selected using the **OPTICS clustering algorithm** based on price, volatility, financial indicators, and ESG scores.